-I have a tendency to lose or forget stuff so cheaper earplugs tend to be the better choice for me.
-I can throw a few pairs in my tank bag or tail pack, and a few in my top box or roll bag.
+I tend to lose or forget stuff, so cheaper earplugs are usually the better choice (for me.)
+I can throw a few pairs in my tank bag or tail pack and a few in my top box or roll bag.

 And I don’t have to worry about cleaning them because I throw them away and start again.

-If you don’t mind looking after reusable ones, some filtered or customs would suit you best.
+If you don’t mind looking after reusable ones, filtered or custom plugs may suit you best.

 Think about where you ride before purchasing plugs.

-If most of your rides are taken up by half-hour commutes, then you probably don’t want to minimise every single sound.
+If most of your rides are taken up by half-hour commutes in the city, then you probably don’t want to minimise every single sound.

-You need to be aware of what’s going on around you, so filtered plugs that allow some ambient noise may suit you best.
+You need to be aware of what’s happening around you (pedestrians, sirens, etc.), so filtered plugs that allow some ambient noise may suit you best.

-If you’re doing 7-hour rides on the autobahn, I’d be tempted with all-out noise cancellation!
+If you’re doing 7-hour rides on the autobahn, I’d be tempted by all-out noise cancellation!